Fixing the Elementor scroll-to-anchor issue on mobile is crucial for ensuring seamless navigation and a smooth user experience.

 Poor Server Health

-If you are using cheap web hosting that doesn’t have a proper server infrastructure, it could cause the issue of scroll-to-anchor not working on mobile.
 Optimal server health is critical for plugins to work seamlessly on a WordPress website.
-Lack of the same could result in plugin conflict, and in this case, may impact the anchor link functionality on mobile.
+Lack of the same could result in a plugin conflict and, in this case, may impact the anchor link functionality on mobile.

 Elementor Scroll-to-Anchor Issue Not Fixed Yet?

 Once you know the reason for the scroll-to-anchor issue on mobile, you can use the quick fixes below to rectify it.
 These are straightforward fixes that don’t require technical expertise.
-However, if you need professional help to implement them, get in touch with a WordPress expert.

-Choose A Default WordPress Theme
+Method 1: Choose a Default WordPress Theme

-The simplest way to fix the scroll-to-anchor issue on mobile is to revert to a default WordPress theme.
 If this solution works, you know that the reason was the theme’s incompatibility with the Elementor plugin.
 Before you revert to the default theme, take a website backup.

 Read More: Best WordPress Backup Plugins

-Create Targets
+Method 2: Create Targets

 - Set up the theme and type the following code